Moveo et Proficior

 Around 1900, machines became available for the manufacture of double knot fishing nets.
 These were semi automatic who had to use wooden pedals with their feet.
 These were known as “Scotch” machines and were made with bobbin and shuttle to produce herring Drift nets and only single know netting could be made.

 Many of the nets were hand finished in the cottages in Kilbirnie by what was called “Outworkers”.
 A horse drawn cart would visit these cottages with the twine.
-At one time, as many as 20 Clydesdale horses were being used for this and also to go to and from Kilbirnie railways Station.
+At one time, as many as 20 Clydesdale horses were being used for this and also to go to and from Kilbirnie railway Station.
 In 1898 the Knox company, along with its two competitors formed the first and largest textile merger in Britain, to form the Linen Thread Company Limited with its registered office in Glasgow.
 The two competitors were William Babrbour and Sons of Lisburn, Northern Ireland and Finlayson Bousfield and Co of Johnstone Renfrewshire.

 William had only one son, Robert William Knox (later of Moorpark) James had two sons, Sir James Knox (later of Place) and Bryce Muir Knox of (later of Redhugh).